noctice007/flutter_designs/README.md

 # Flutter Designs

-### Demonstrates a list of designs made with Flutter, each desing is assigned to a separate branch
+### Demonstrates a list of designs made with Flutter, each design is assigned to a separate branch